RakhithJK/roundcube-roundcubemail-wiki/Plugin-API.md

     rcmail.addEventListener('event', callback);
     rcmail.removeEventListener('event', callback);
 ```
-For a detailed list of events supported by the app see [wiki:Plugin_Events].
+For a detailed list of events supported by the app see [[Plugin Events]].
 The most important event of course is `init`.
 This is where your plugin can add buttons and register its own commands to the main application script.
 Here's a sample showing what a plugin script could look like:
 ```js
     rcmail.addEventListener('init', function(evt) {